Gluten-free Homemade Crunchy Taco Hamburger Helper is much healthier than the boxed version. Made in just 1 skillet and ready in 30 minutes!

 Happy Monday, everyone, did you have a nice weekend?
 I got back from Seattle yesterday afternoon and spent the remainder of the day snuggling the heck out of Ben and Lincoln.
 I missed them terribly but had a fabulous time out west.
 Per usual with these girls, we ate, saw, and explored a TON in just a few short days, and lucked out with the most fabulous weather.
 Here’s a recap of all the fun we got into!

-In the meantime, if you had a busy weekend like I did and weren’t able to hit up the grocery store, I’ve got a winner of a quick ground beef dinner for ya.
+If you had a busy weekend like I did and weren’t able to hit up the grocery store, I’ve got a winner of a quick ground beef dinner for ya.
 Inspired by one of my most popular recipes on IGE to-date (Homemade Cheeseburger Helper) Homemade Crunchy Taco Hamburger Helper is ready in 30 minutes, made in one skillet, and uses fridge and pantry staples.
 It also has just 7 ingredients compared to the boxed version’s 27 (I counted!)

 If you’ve been reading IGE for any length of time than you know that one of my favorite things to do is remake processed, packaged foods like the aforementioned Homemade Cheeseburger Helper, Creamy Garlic Shells, and Creamy Chicken Pasta to make them healthier (notice I didn’t say healthy.
 But healthier – YES!)
 After today Homemade Crunchy Taco Hamburger Helper is joining the ranks.
 Heck it may even be the new captain.
 All aboard!